 Hello beauties!
-Speaking of beauty, we’re going to talk about collagen today!
+We’re going to talk about collagen today!
 This is a popular nutrient and supplement that gets a lot of buzz!
 Probably because of it’s many benefits that it provides for our bodies– and of course for our beauty.
 There are different types of collagen that help in different areas of our body.
 There are also foods and supplements that can help our bodies produce collagen or strengthen it.
 Let’s get to it…

 Collagen is the most abundant protein in the body.
 It is in our blood, bones, joints, tissue, cartilage, ligaments, skin– it is key to keeping our bodies together and flexible.
 Over the years our body will start to produce less of this protein– which can show up in different symptoms like dry tough skin, wrinkles, poor digestion, pain, arthritis and other fun aging challenges.
 Here’s why collagen is awesome: